nicohsfu/midterm/planning/1_user-stories.md

 As a restaurant, I want to let the customer know their order is ready, because I want the customer to pick-up their food.

-As a restaurant, I want to add items to the menu, because we have new menu items.
+As a restaurant, I want to add items on the menu, because we have new menu items.

 As a restaurant, I want to remove items off the menu, because we no longer sell it.